← X10: Software Models ↑ Table of Contents ↑

 Technology and Society

 In 2024, WT Wealth Management published a white paper written by John Hellner.
 This paper, titled 10 Inventions that Have Changed the World, identified and ranked "ten of the most impactful inventions that have changed the world."
 Although any such list leaves room for debate, there is no doubt that the inventions listed by Hellner (FIGURE 1) have influenced the way in which society is structured.
 For example, the printing press allowed for knowledge to be preserved and shared, leading to widespread literacy and scientific advancement.
 The availability of telephone service contributed to the decentralization of society, in that phones enabled people to communicate and conduct business over large distances.
 The automobile changed the face of society by increasing personal mobility.
 When people obtained their own affordable mode of transportation, they were able to move away from urban areas and still drive to their jobs, which led to suburbanization and the rise of today's "commuter culture."
-It is interesting to note that the last four entries in his list are computing innovations, (7) the personal computer, (8) the Internet, (9) the mobile phone, and (10) artificial intelligence.
+It is interesting to note that the last four entries in his list are computing innovations: (7) the personal computer, (8) the Internet, (9) the mobile phone, and (10) artificial intelligence.

 Top 10 Inventions